blasagna/morse/README.md

   --help       Show this message and exit.
 ```

-# learning Morse code
+## learning Morse code

-There are a lot of resources out there for learning Morse code, but one good one is [Hello Morse](https://experiments.withgoogle.com/collection/morse).
+There are many resources out there for learning Morse code, but one good one is [Hello Morse](https://experiments.withgoogle.com/collection/morse).

 Extensions to Morse code are included for:
 * space     dot-dot-dash-dash